 2. Preheat oven to 350 degrees (180C).

-3. In a medium saucepan, melt the butter and chocolate over low heat, stirring until smooth.
+3. In a medium saucepan, to make the brownie batter, melt the butter and chocolate over low heat, stirring until smooth.
 Remove from heat and beat in the 2/3 cup (130g) sugar, then the eggs.

 4. Mix in the flour, cocoa powder and salt, then the vanilla and chocolate chips.
 Spread evenly in the prepared pan.

-5. In a separate bowl, beat together the cream cheese, the yolk, 5 tablespoons (75g) of sugar, and vanilla until smooth.
+5. In a separate bowl for the cheesecake topping, beat together the cream cheese, the yolk, 5 tablespoons (75g) of sugar, and vanilla until smooth.

-7. Bake for 35 to 40 minutes, or until the batter in the center of the pan feels just set.
+7. Bake until the batter in the center of the pan feels just set, 35 to 40 minutes.

-Let cool, then lift out the foil and peel it away.
+Let cool, then lift the brownies out holding the foil and peel it away.
 Cut the brownies into squares.

-Storage: These will keep in an airtight container for a couple of days.
-They also freeze well, too.
+Storage: These cheesecake brownies will keep in an airtight container for a couple of days.
+They also freeze well for up to two months.
+I recommend freezing them individually so you can remove them one at a time.